comsc341cd/comsc341cd.github.io/_sources/syllabus/schedule.md

 As this is a new course, the schedule may change throughout the semester to best accommodate your learning!
 ```

+## Due Dates

-In general, the due dates for assignments are as follows:
+In general, the due dates for assignments are as follows unless otherwise specified:

 - Worksheets: due at 11:55pm on **Mondays**
 - Projects: due at 11:55pm on **Thursdays**

+## Topics

+A list of topics we will cover can be found below.
+Note that topics may be subject to change.

+- Potential Outcomes
+- Causal Graphs
+- Identification and Estimation
+- Randomized Experiments
+- Observational Studies
+- Instrumental Variables
+- Regression Discontinuities
+- Difference-in-Differences
+- Synthetic Controls
+- Causal Machine Learning

+---

 :::{list-table}
 :header-rows: 1